Racial disparities in the COVID-19 pandemic in the United States: Co-occurrence of chronic disease

 Number 2 -- We know that Blacks are more likely to have diabetes, heart disease, lung disease ...

 I've shared myself personally that I have high blood pressure, that I have heart disease and spent a week in the ICU due to a heart condition, that I actually have asthma and I'm prediabetic, and so I represent that legacy of growing up poor and Black in America.

 Association with physical and built environment

 To address the question of why some racial groups are disproportionately affected by COVID-19, the CDC compiled a list of factors linking a racial group to increased risk of COVID-19 exposure.
-These factors are well-linked to the social determinants of health, the social contributors that influence heath outcomes for a particular group.
+These factors are well-linked to the social determinants of health, the social contributors that influence health outcomes for a particular group.
 These factors include: